joseferben/schablone/README.md

 ## Design goals

 Schablone is heavily inspired by [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
-However, it aims to be more minimal.
+The project layout, templates, Bootstrap 5 forms and configuration handling are the same.
+However, Schablone aims to be more minimal.

 The template itself does not have that many configuration options, which makes it easier to maintain.

-The components and dependencies of Schablone have been picked to be "good enough" for a specific use case.
+The components and dependencies have been picked to be "good enough" for a specific use case.

 ### Assumptions
 These are the assumptions of that use case.